Abdullah Yusuf Ali: Triumph and Tragedy

 Yusuf Ali, A. Life and Labour of the People of India, page 15.

-Yusuf Ali also takes you through the nuances of the words chauk, bazaar, ganj, mandi, katra, tola, and mohalla, all of which refer to a market for different goods and services.
+Yusuf Ali also explains the nuances of chauk, bazaar, ganj, mandi, katra, tola, and mohalla, which refer to a market for different goods and services.

 Promising future ahead